j6qup3/CTFL/README.md

     - File `resources/views/crud/update.blade.php`, also, just move it into your `resources/views` folder and add `@include('crud.update')` in blade file.

-    - Depend on Bootstrap and jQuery, you can modify the href of CSS link and the src of script of JS in the begin of file, or they won't work without Internet connection.
+    - Depend on Bootstrap and jQuery, you can modify the href of CSS link and the src of JS script in the begin of file, or they won't work without Internet connection.

     - You can modify the the togglelist of table.